Getting the Dickens

 This is assuming, of course, we really know what anyone thinks since hardly

-anyone will risk sharing an honest opinion (even anonymously).
-We've all
+anyone will risk sharing an honest opinion (even anonymously). 've all

 witnessed nodding to the most preposterous remarks, and, even worse,